Bira/octopus-carnival/_drafts/wir-dscc-personages.md

 specific individual, but he's also the "final boss" of Dark Sun.
 No PC party who isn't completely rotten to the core would think of allying with him for real.

-The Sorcerer-Kings, however, _are_ in the Personages section, as are a bunch of much lower level randos.
+The Sorcerer-Kings, however, _are_ in the Personages section, because I imagine PCs might want to form temporary alliances with some of them against the others.
+We'll also see a bunch of much lower level randos.

 As I stated in an earlier post, I decided to move the Dragon's description to this section as I consider him to be more of a Personage than a monster.
 So